MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Introduction

 \section{Introduction}

-} \IEEEPARstart{I}{n} recent years, massive digital information of individuals has been collected by numerous organizations.
-The data holders, also known as curators, use this data for data mining and machine learning tasks, and at the same time, they also exchange and publish microdata for further comprehensive and accurate research.
-However, the collection or publication of microdata poses threats to the privacy of individuals.
-Consequently, many anonymization techniques are proposed to defend against various privacy disclosures while maintaining information utility as far as possible.
-Previous research can be classified into two categories: centralized publication \cite{survey} and distributed collection \cite{distributed}.
-In the first scenario, it is usually assumed that the curator is reliable, and the curator publishes microdata to third-part recipients for research purposes.
-The microdata table is anonymized before release to protect sensitive information.
-However, in the second scenario, the curator is assumed untrustable.
-Therefore, the secret information of individuals is randomized before submitting to prevent the curator from inferring the original information of individuals.
+In recent years, the massive digital information of individuals has been collected by numerous organizations.
+The data holders, also known as curators, use the data for data mining tasks, meanwhile they also exchange or publish microdata for further comprehensive research.
+However, the publication of microdata poses critical threats to the privacy of individuals \cite{agrawal2000privacy, agrawal2005a, DENHAM2020113380, liu2015result, LI2023393}.
+Consequently, many anonymization techniques are proposed to defend against various privacy disclosures while maintaining the utility of individual information as much as possible \cite{fung2010privacy, zakerzadeh2014towards, MEHTA20221423}.

-This paper interests in centralized publication.
-Typically, the attributes in microdata table are divided into three categories: (1) Explicit-Identifier, such as name and social security number, which can uniquely or mostly identify the record owner; (2) Quasi-Identifier (QI), such as age, gender, and zip code, which can be used to re-identify the record owner when taken together; and (3) Sensitive attribute, such as salary and disease, which contains the confidential information of individuals.
-According to Sweeney \cite{kanonymity}, even with all explicit-identifier attributes being removed, the identity of record can be disclosed by matching the combination of QI values (e.g., gender, date of birth, and zip code).
+Typically, the attributes in microdata can be divided into three categories: (1) Explicit-Identifier (EI, also known as Personally-Identifiable Information), such as name and social security number, which can uniquely or mostly identify the record owner; (2) Quasi-Identifier (QI), such as age, gender and zip code, which can be used to re-identify the record owner when taken together; and (3) Sensitive Attribute (SA), such as salary and disease, which contains the confidential information of individuals.
+According to the work of Sweeney \cite{sweeney2002k}, even with all EI attributes being removed, the record owners can still be re-identified by matching the combination of QI values.